willbamford/unitimer/README.md

     alt="NPM version" />
 </a>

-Universal timer for Node.js and browser:
+Timer for Node.js and browser:

 ```js
 import createTimer from 'unitimer'